 Steady Eye Strategy

 Jig graduated from Touro College School of Health Sciences, NY with a Master’s in Physical Therapy in 2002.
 Since then, she has enjoyed working with the geriatric population in New Jersey and North Carolina in the in post-acute, long term care and outpatient settings.
 She finds reward in connecting with the patient to create function-based interventions that will allow them to return to their previous level of independence.
 She currently works in an outpatient clinic in an independent living facility.
-Disclosure: Jignya Patel, PT, MSPT has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.Expert Reviewer: Wendy Phillips, PT, BSPT
+Disclosure: Jignya Patel, PT, MSPT has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.Expert Reviewer: Wendy Phillips, PT, BSPT